Get notified when classes open again in September

 A 30+ week piano course that will develop your technique, sight reading, practice and performance skills.

-Registration will open in mid-Spring 2022.
+Registration for the next class will be in fall 2022.

 Being a beginner piano player is incredibly challenging and confusing.

 You struggle with being disorganized, you lack clear direction, and use inefficient learning techniques.
 I’ve seen this over and over again – in my lessons, in my courses, and in my inbox.

 If you’re like most new students, you most likely don’t have a clear and specific plan on how to improve your piano playing.
 You’re probably unsure of which fundamental skills you need to work on.